 Introducing The Sepik & Its Tributaries

-The Middle Sepik is one of the most frequently visited parts of the river, but it is not crowded with tourists – you’re unlikely to bump into other travellers.
-The river carries traders and missionaries, but that’s about it.
 While photos of Sepik villages look idyllic, they don’t show the heat and humidity, the mosquitoes or the basic village food.
-Nor do they indicate the meditative nature of travelling for hours every day in a motor-canoe, watching ibis take to the sky as you round a bend, or the rewards of experiencing these rich and fascinating cultures.
+Nor do they indicate the meditative nature of travelling for hours every day in a motor-canoe, watching ibis take to the sky as you round a bend, fingers trailing in the water.

 During the dry season water levels drop dramatically, cutting off villages and turning the lakes stagnant.
-The trapped water heats up resulting in a toxic algae bloom which kills the fish.
-Eagles then feast on the dead fish (which are found in droves on the river banks).
+The trapped water heats up resulting in a toxic algae bloom that kills the fish.

-The Sepik is too big to cover, so pick a section and give yourself plenty of time to relax in the villages in between legs on the river – don’t try and do too much.
+The Sepik is too big to cover, so pick a section and give yourself plenty of time to relax in the villages between stints on the river.
 Two or three Middle Sepik villages are enough for most people, and some enjoy it more when they get off the main river.